reergymerej/redreq/README.md

 * the request is complete
 * the error

+And you probably want little action factories you can use so actions are always created the same way.

 This package will help generate these for your with almost no effort.